 When deciding what size your server qualifies as, be sure to enclude size in this.
 For example a server with 5 users, and 5 TPS, that is 800 GB in size, would be a large database server.

+First the smaller database server.
+This would be for a smaller system, with only a few users and a low number of transactions per second (say 1-10 TPS).
 For a small server like this one, putting the databases, transaction logs, and tempdb all on the same RAID 5 array is perfectly fine.
 The load on the system is low enough that the system speed won't suffer by having them all on the same drives.

+Next is a medium size database server.
+This would be for an average sized database server.
+Up to a few hundred users and up to 100 TPS.
 This is when you will want to start breaking things up.
 You'll want the databases and logs on separate drives.
 RAID 5 for the databases and RAID 1 for the logs.
 You'll have to gage where tempdb should go based on it's usage.
 If it gets used a lot you'll want to break it off to it's own RAID 1 array.

+Now to the large database server.
+Now we are looking at systems with thousands of users, and/or hundreds of TPS.
+Servers like this need to be specked out VERY carefully.
+Any small mistake can easily deteriorate system performance.
 This is when you not only want to break apart the database files and the logs, but you want to start breaking up parts of the database to separate drive arrays.
 This is handled through creating additional file groups and moving objects into those file groups.

 As with everything involving databases, the system will dictate the number of file groups and the file placement on the disks.
 You may need to improve the performance of your indexes so you can place the non-clustered indexes into a separate database file on a separate drive.
 Or you may place the full text data (the data within a text, ntext, or image data type field) on a separate drive.